VISmodding/VIS-DMG-2.0/README.md

 ## Warning:

-** PCBs after some fixes are not tested yet.
-Until you see this warning means that I have not tested them yet
+**PCBs after some fixes are not tested yet.
+Until you see this warning means that I have not tested them yet.**

 ## Disclaimer